wachra/udacity-project3/README.md

 ### 4. Findings
 - With 41 features an *AUC* score between 0.55 and 0.65 can be achieved
 - Random forest classifier has with 41 features a higher AUC than with 107.
 This is probably due to the fact that filling the *NAs* with the Random forest mode is more confusing than helpful.
-- The costs of *k-modes* are very volatile. it is therefore advisable to run it several times to find a stable solution.
+- The costs of *k-modes* are very volatile.
+It is therefore advisable to run it several times to find a stable solution.

 ### 5. Acknowledgements
 Thanks to *Bertelsmann Arvato Analytics* for providing the data sets and the survey participants.